Naasor/printf/README.md

 # C - printf
-Write your own printf function with you team member
+Write your own printf function with your team member

 ## Authorized functions and macros
 * **write `(man 2 write)`**